-Japanese folklore possess a terrifying creature called the Nue.
+Japanese folklore possesses a creature called the Nue.

 It has a monkey’s face, a Tanuki body, the legs of a tiger, and a tail of a snake.

-It is believed that the Nue emerged from a black cloud and caused the emperor to become sick.
+It is believed that the Nue emerged from a black cloud and caused the emperor to become out of sorts.

-Two samurais were ordered to kill whatever was in the cloud that was harming the emperor.
+Two samurais were ordered to finish off whatever was in the cloud that was harming the emperor.